How to Cook a Wasp (2025)

 experimental documentary, expanded cinema installation

-16mm black & white film hand-processed in roasted oolong tea,
+16mm black & white film hand-processed in roasted oolong tea and rice wine,

 found materials from my mother’s restaurant,